Just-Ape-Studios/just-ape-studios-contracts/readme.md

-## Abstract
+## Summary
+**These smart contracts were written in plain ink!.**

+Why use these smart contracts?
+- Smart contracts undergo rounds of security audits
+- Standards can help simplify development

+Token Standards available:
+- **PSP34** - Non-Fungible Token (*ERC721 equivalent*) with extensions

+### PSP-34 Non-Fungible Token Standard in Plain ink!
+* PSP-34 OpenBrush Implementation [OpenBrush|https://github.com/Brushfam/openbrush-contracts/tree/main/contracts/src/token/psp34]

-Repo stores an example of a compliant implementation of the PSP34 community standard [1] in plain ink.
-This is mostly inspired by the work of openbrush team [2] and the focus was to remove the dependency on their internal libraries in favour of ink's alternatives.
+This compliant implementation of the PSP34 community standard [1] is mostly inspired by the work of openbrush team [2].
+The focus was to remove the dependency on their internal libraries in favor of ink's alternatives.
 Shout-out to the paritytech peeps too for their amazing up-to-date examples repository.
 [3]

+**Currently, the smart contract does not act as a library and cannot be extended.**
-This ain't a library that you can import into your code and extend.
-You better off cloning it, checking which extensions you need and then implementing what's missing on top of it.
+For easier use, please clone the repo, check which extensions you need and then implement what's missing on top of it.

 - [1] https://github.com/w3f/PSPs/blob/master/PSPs/psp-34.md
 - [2] https://github.com/Brushfam/openbrush-contracts